Whether the familiar strawberry or the exotic gooseberry, a bit of chocolate makes any fruit look glamorous. Photo by Karcich | Dreamstime.

 For this sophisticated but simple dessert, first decide how many figs you want to serve to each person.

 - One or more.
-Figs are small; a single fig can be served as one of several dessert course, transitioning into a sweeter course.
+Figs are small; a single fig can be served as one of several dessert courses, transitioning into a sweeter course.
 Or, it can be a “touch” of dessert for those who allow themselves just a bit of sweetness at the end of the meal.

 - With or without cheese.
 You can serve two or three figs per person by themselves or with cheese.
 Figs, honey and nuts—the components of this recipe—are all excellent complements to cheese plates.
 So, you can pass a cheese plate while serving this course, and diners can add their cheese to the fig plate, combining bites of fig and honey with their cheese.
 If you aren’t serving a cheese course, you can add an optional scoop of soft cheese to the center of the fig.